Things to Consider in a Retrenchment Exercise

 Justification of Selection Process for Retrenchment

-The selection of employees for retrenchment, as set out in the Guidelines, should be based on objective criteria and conducted fairly.
+The selection of employees for retrenchment, as set out in the Advisory, should be based on objective criteria and conducted fairly.
 This involves taking into account the following non-exhaustive factors:

 - Ability of employee to contribute to the company’s future business needs;

 - No discrimination against a group on grounds of;

 Adherence to these objective guidelines is important to avoid liability in the event disgruntled employees commence legal proceedings against an employer for unfair dismissal.

 The Advisory states that employees with 2 years’ service or more are eligible for retrenchment benefits.
 Those with less than 2 years’ service can be granted ex gratia payment.

 If the quantum of retrenchment benefit is not provided for in the employment contract or any documents referred to in the employment contract, it is to be negotiated.
 The Advisory suggests that the prevailing norm is to pay a retrenchment benefit varying between 2 weeks to 1 month’s salary per year of service, depending on the financial position of the company and taking into consideration the industry norm.
 For unionised companies, the quantum would be stipulated in the collective agreement.